 We now move to equity and ask how each of the three channels - pure discounting, expected growth, and uncertainty - transmit from risk-free rates to equity valuations.
-Doing so requires further structure on equity cash flows and the evolution of their moments over time.
+Doing so requires further structure on equity cash flows.
 Our framework here will be quite standard.
-We will derive a version of a Gordon growth formula for equity dividend yields; while we do so in three slightly different environments, the basic pricing formulas will be quite similar (and, for the most part, familiar).
+We derive a version of a Gordon growth formula for equity dividend yields; while we do so in three slightly different environments, the basic pricing formulas will be quite similar (and, for the most part, familiar).
 The main point will be to show that the pass-through of each of the three components of our interest-rate decomposition to equity valuations applies in a simple, intuitive way, in a range of standard settings.